Skip to content

 • the grant can be a maximum of 1/3 of the expenses used by the association for sports activities.

-• Rental assistance can be granted to sports associations that have had regular practice sessions lasting the entire competition season in private and community sports facilities in the Riihimäki city area.
-When granting a grant, judgment is used, taking into account the conditions of the sport, the availability of sports facilities and the available budget.
-The rent subsidy is granted based on the actual costs incurred during the previous year, and the maximum amount of the subsidy is one third of the realized costs.
+• Rental assistance may be granted to associations engaged in sports activities that have had regular training shifts lasting the entire competition season in private and community sports facilities in the city of Riihimäki.
+When granting the assistance, discretion is used, taking into account the conditions of the sport, the availability of sports facilities and the available budget.
+Rental assistance is granted based on the actual costs incurred during the previous year, and the maximum amount of the assistance is one third of the actual costs.

 When deciding on the grant, the following conditions must also be met:

-• It is not possible for the city of Riihimäki to offer the facilities required by the sport for training during the competition season
+• The city of Riihimäki is unable to offer the facilities required by the sport for training during the competition season, or the number of facilities has temporarily decreased significantly.

-• assistance can only be granted if there is guidance on the shift and they are targeted at children or young people under the age of 21
+• Grants can only be granted if the course is a guidance course and is targeted at children or young people under the age of 21.

 The goal of the Physical Education Act